Atlantic Health System’s pharmacy residency program features the following rotations:

 This rotation is designed to provide residents with a basic understanding of disease states and conditions commonly seen in pediatric patients.
 Emphasis will be placed on the therapeutic management of pediatric patients and the unique pharmacological/pharmaceutical requirements of these patients.
 The role of the clinical pharmacist in the selection and monitoring of drug use in pediatric patients will be stressed.

-The family practice care clinic at Overlook Medical Center is a primary care clinic within Atlantic Health System overseen by five attending physicians.
-The ambulatory care clinic is a teaching setting, which encompasses the active involvement of 19 family practice residents, attending physicians, a diabetes educator, a mental health professional, and one clinical pharmacy specialist from Atlantic Health System.
-Patient populations range from newborn to geriatric, and are chronically managed for a multitude of disease states, including but not limited to hypertension, diabetes, asthma, COPD, VTE/PE, thyroid disorders, renal failure, etc. Residents will have the opportunity to work closely with a multidisciplinary team, interview and counsel patients, and develop therapeutic recommendations to treat both acute and chronic disease.
-In addition, the family practice oversees patients who are admitted to the hospital and who are enrolled in the clinic.
+The ambulatory care rotation is available at Morristown Medical Center or Overlook Medical Center.
+The practice site at Overlook is held at the Family Practice Care Clinic and site for Morristown is the Internal Medicine Faculty Associates.
+Both ambulatory care practices are a teaching setting which uses a multidisciplinary team.
+The team comprises of medical residents, attending physicians, a mental health professional, social worker, and one clinical pharmacy specialists from Atlantic Health System.
+Patient populations are chronically managed for a multitude of disease states, including but not limited to hypertension, diabetes, asthma, COPD, VTE/PE, thyroid disorders, renal failure, etc. Residents will have the opportunity to work closely with a multidisciplinary team, interview and counsel patients, and develop therapeutic recommendations to treat both acute and chronic disease.
+In addition, both practices oversee patients who are admitted to the hospital and who are enrolled in the clinic.
 Residents will also have the opportunity to round and develop therapeutic care plans during admission and upon discharge.

 The purpose of the cardiothoracic surgery rotation is to develop the resident’s skills in the identification and resolution of pharmacotherapeutic issues in care of cardiothoracic surgery patients.
 The resident will be responsible for identifying and resolving medication therapy issues for patients and will work toward assuming care of all patients on two units throughout the learning experience.
 The resident will actively participate in daily multidisciplinary rounds in CPACU and CVICU at Morristown Medical Center.